Matching readers with books through your local public library.

 If you liked the near future dystopian angle, I would also suggest Flashback by Dan Simmons (which I am listening too right now and is also "not quite horror").
 In fact, Dan Simmons in general would be a good readalike option.

-I am a busy Readers' Advisor.
-Between manning a desk at the Berwyn (IL) Public Library and corrupting the minds of librarians through in-person and webinar training sessions all over the world on how to match books with readers through their local public library.
-I am the author of The Readers’ Advisory Guide to Horror (ALA Eidtions, 2012).
+I am a Readers' Advisor in Illinois specializing in serving patrons ages 13 and up.
+I train library staff all over the world on how to match books with readers through their local public library.
+I am the author of The Readers’ Advisory Guide to Horror, 2d edition (ALA Editions, 2012).
 I also write content for EBSCO's NoveList database, am a member of the Adult Reading Round Table Steering Committee and am a proud member of The Horror Writers' Association.
 Check out the side bar for links to the groups and organizations with which I am affiliated.